RedBirdiii/H270N-WIFI_OC/README.md

 > Also in `boot-args` you'll need to add `revpatch=sbvmm`

 You'll need to set `SecureBootModel` to `Disabled` during the installtion process.
 You can change it back to `Default`, after the installtion process is complete.
-You have to make sure that you are using `AirportItlwm.kext` that is made for Sonoma 14.4 or later.
+You have to make sure that you are using `AirportItlwm.kext` that is made for Sequoia 15 or later.